la-bomba-studio/hesty-contract/docs/interfaces/IHestyAccessControl.md

 function onlyAdmin(address manager) external
 ```

-Require that only admins call this function
+Require that only admins can call this function

 ### onlyFundsManager